jessicarush/javascript-notes/operators.md

 ### Equality edge cases

 In the same way that booleans coerce to numbers when used with equality operators, empty strings also coerce to numbers: `0`.
 As we've seen above, arrays will have their `toString` method called.
-As a result, an empty array becomes an empty string which becomes also coerces to number `0`.
+As a result, an empty array becomes an empty string which coerces to number `0`.

 ```javascript
 // since false coerces to 0: